Welcome to the Summer 2014 Quarter at Drexel!

 - You are a new undergraduate transfer student.

-- You have newly been readmitted.
+- You have been newly readmitted.

 Please note that "dropping" a course and "withdrawing" from a course are distinct actions and governed by different policies.
 (See "Course Withdrawal" policy below.)

 For all undergraduate students, courses may only be dropped during the "drop period," lasting from the beginning of the enrollment period through the end of Week 2 of the quarter.
 Dropping a course results in the course being removed from your academic record without a "W" appearing on your transcript—specifically, neither the course nor the grade of "W" appears on your transcript.
 Freshmen and new first-term transfer students must meet with their academic advisors to drop courses during the first quarter.
-Undergraduate upper-class students may use BannerWeb to drop courses.
+Undergraduate upper-class students may use DrexelOne to drop courses.
 Approval of the instructor is not required to drop a course (but is required to withdraw from a course).

 For "accelerated courses," which normally last five weeks, the drop period is limited to the first week of the course.
 Thus, for accelerated courses given during Weeks 1 through 5 of the regular term, the drop period is Week 1; for accelerated courses given during Weeks 6 through 10 of the regular term, the drop period is Week 6 (of the regular term).

 Withdrawing from courses may impact your academic progression and financial aid award.
 Before withdrawing from class, you are urged to review the impact of withdrawal on their program plan, particularly if withdrawing from critical pre-requisite courses.
 Contact Drexel Central or your academic advisor to determine the potential consequences of withdrawal on fulfillment of federal financial aid criteria.
-Information on federal financial aid criteria can be accessed at Drexel's Satisfactory Academic Progress policy.

 Family Education Rights and Privacy Act (FERPA) Policy